 Bacon and Maple Syrup—An Easy Pairing for an Elevated Side

-Maple and bacon are a dynamite combination in most situations; here, they are exquisite.
+Maple and bacon are a dynamite combination in most situations; here (and in these Bacon Wrapped Brussels Sprouts), they are exquisite.
 These Brussels sprouts are by no means overly sweet.
 The maple syrup helps them caramelize more intensely in the oven, and the bacon makes them salty and savory.

 This easy recipe is a gussied-up version of my classic oven Roasted Brussels Sprouts, which are excellent for an everyday healthy side.

 When you want something special that will make even your most particular family members gush, however, these crispy Brussels sprouts with bacon and maple syrup are near impossible to beat (these Balsamic Brussels Sprouts are another crowd-pleaser).

 Did I mention maple syrup and bacon?
 Hook.
 Line.
 Sinker.